electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### getDescriptor()

 Returns the device descriptor.
-Throws exception if the device is not attached at this moment.
+Throws an exception if the device is not attached at this moment.

 #### getVendorId()

 Returns the device vendor id.
-Throws exception if the device is not attached at this moment.
+Throws an exception if the device is not attached at this moment.

 #### getProductId()

 Returns the device product id.
-Throws exception if the device is not attached at this moment.
+Throws an exception if the device is not attached at this moment.

 #### getAssignedDrivers()